-Needless to say, we made it all official.
-After the 3 hour trek home, I brought her straight to my vet.
-She agreed with the chihuahua pug mix guess, weighed her in at 5.6 pounds, and predicted that she would rule the house.
+Our wonderful vet, Dr. Dahl, agreed with the chihuahua pug mix guess, weighed her in at 5.6 pounds, and predicted that she would rule the house.
 She nailed it on that one because she runs this joint like a mini mob boss.

 She’s even softened Franklin up a bit.
 He doesn’t even seem as tense anymore!